 Philadelphia Area Short & Long Term Disability Lawyers

 If you can’t work, you are entitled to file for Social Security Disability benefits.
 However, you may have other options available as well.
 One of these options is available through a private disability policy.
-Short and long-term disability benefits can often be obtained at the same time you’re collecting Social Security Disability benefits.
+Short and long term disability benefits can often be obtained at the same time you’re collecting Social Security Disability benefits.
+If you have questions about your disability benefits and live in or around Philadelphia, PA, Montgomery County, Delaware County, and Camden, NJ, Silver & Silver is ready to answer them.
+In fact, having a social security disability attorney by your side when filing for private disability benefits or even SSI disability, is crucial for ensuring the process goes smoothly.

-Long-term disability policies are generally divided into two types of potential coverage:
+Long term disability policies are generally divided into two types of potential coverage; general disability and residual disability.

 General Disability refers to the inability to perform the duties and responsibilities of any type of occupation.
 An occupational policy refers to the inability to perform the material duties of your own occupation or specialty (i.e., if you worked as an orthopedic surgeon, then an occupational policy would consider whether you can continue in that capacity).